mbali17/TODOApp/README.md

 10)Store the to-do items in Amazon Dynamo, run the app on EC2 instances.
 Create a deployment pipeline that pushes released to AWS

 Each item would be updated at the finish.
+I would be using maven(build tool) for building the project and managing dependency